PCOS: From symptoms to self-advocacy. Get the handbook

 Changes in cervical mucus can be a sign of ovulation.
 Generally, cervical fluid is very light after the period.
 As your body moves towards ovulation, the cervical mucus becomes plentiful and stretchy like an egg white.

-If you use your fingers to gather some from the vaginal canal and stretch two fingers apart, the mucus can actually stretch up to a few inches when you are nearing ovulation.
+If you use your fingers to gather some from the vaginal canal and stretch two fingers apart, the mucus can stretch up to a few inches when you are nearing ovulation.

 Learn more: Checking your Cervix for Ovulation: A Simple Guide